Divide County, North Dakota

 Divide County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 2,195.
-Its county seat is Crosby.
+As of the 2020 census, the population was 2,195, and was estimated to be 2,124 in 2024.
+The county seat and the largest city is Crosby.

 History

-On November 8, 1910, election, the voters of Williams County voters determined that the county should be divided into a northern and a southern county.
+During the election on November 8, 1910, the voters of Williams County determined that the county should be divided into a northern and a southern county.
 The vote was affirmative; the southern portion retained the Williams name; the newly created county was named "Divide", with Crosby as the seat.
-The county government was effected on December 9 of that year, and the county's boundaries have remained unchanged since that time.
+The county government was affected on December 9 of that year, and the county's boundaries have remained unchanged since that time.
 Most histories attribute the county name to its "division" from Williams County, though the county's location on the Laurentian Divide, separating runoff waters between Hudson Bay and Gulf of Mexico, may have been involved.

+In 1911, Divide County was the site of one of the deadliest tornadoes in North Dakota's recorded history, causing four known deaths.

 Geography

 Divide County lies at the northwest corner of North Dakota.
 Its northern boundary line abuts the south boundary line of Canada, opposite Saskatchewan, and its west boundary line abuts the east boundary line of the state of Montana.
 The terrain of Divide County consists of semi-arid rolling hills, dotted with lakes and ponds, partially devoted to agriculture.
 The terrain generally slopes to the east; the northern part also slopes to the north while the southern part slopes to the south.

-The county has a total area of 1294.596 sqmi, of which 1261.130 sqmi is land and 33.466 sqmi (2.6%) is water.
+According to the United States Census Bureau, the county has a total area of 1294.596 sqmi, of which 1261.130 sqmi is land and 33.466 sqmi (2.59%) is water.
+It is the 24th largest county in North Dakota by total area.

 Divide County is one of several western North Dakota counties with significant exposure to the Bakken Formation in the Williston Basin.